wch/r-source/ALTREP.md

 One issue to keep in mind when deferring computations is that this may also defer signaling of errors and warnings.
-Ideally it would be best to check inputs before deferral and only defern when no warnings or errors are possible.
+Ideally it would be best to check inputs before deferral and only defer when no warnings or errors are possible.
 For deferred strings, the conversions as such will not result in any warnings or errors.
 However, an out of memory error could occur at the time the deferred computation is performed.